CianMRoche/AstroWiki/Emission & the ISM/Scattering.md

 ## Bound-free absorption
 "Ionizing absorption".
 If a photon has enough energy, its absorption can knock an electron free from an atom and send it off with the leftover energy in kinetic form.
-Partially responsible for the [[Spectra#Balmer jump]].
+Partially responsible for the [[Spectra#Balmer jump|Balmer jump]].

 ## Bound-bound absorption